EBZebra/docs/edge/source/guide/printingGuide.md

 		});

 ## 5- Retrieve Supported Printer Languages
-Before sending commands to the printer, you must be aware of which printer languages are supported.
-For Zebra printers these might include ZPL, CPCL and EPS.
-To retrieve a list of supported languages, use the [enumerateSupportedControlLanguages](../api/printing#menumerateSupportedControlLanguages) method.

-The callback will be an array of [PRINTER_LANGUAGE...](../api/printing#Constants) constants.
-For example:
+Printer languages supported by Zebra printers include ZPL, CPCL and EPS.
+Before sending commands to the printer, retrieve a list of supported languages using the [enumerateSupportedControlLanguages](../api/printing#menumerateSupportedControlLanguages) method.
+The callback will be an array of [PRINTER_LANGUAGE...](../api/printing#Constants) constants such as:

 - PRINTER_LANGUAGE_ZPL
 - PRINTER_LANGUAGE_CPCL